IsaacSemb/todo-list-fast-api-pydantic/README.md

 # FastAPI TODO API

 A simple CRUD API built with FastAPI + Pydantic.
-This was for Leearning purposes
+This was for Learning purposes

 ## How to Run
 ```bash